gourav-d/SignalR-Web-Client/README.md

 # SignalR-Web-Client
-ASP.Net Core Signal-R Web Client is based on JavaScript
+ASP.NET Core Signal-R is a JavaScript based Web Client.

+It is a debugging tool to test ASP.Net Core SignalR hubs.
 This is a UI based SignalR client.
-It is a debugging tool to test ASP.Net Core SignalR hubs.
-Using this tool, we can send the data to the SignalR hub and receive the response emit from the SignalR Hub.
+Using this tool, we can send the data to the SignalR hub and receive the response from the SignalR Hub.
 This tool is design for dotnet developer to make their life easier when they work with SignalR.

 <p align="center">
   <img src="./src/images/SignalR-Web-Client.jpg" >